 How are you planning on positioning portfolios going forward?

-Taxable Portfolios - We expect the Fed will raise benchmark policy rates one additional time in 2017, as well as begin the long process of balance sheet wind-down.
-There is some uncertainty over the timing and order of these actions, as the Fed becomes more focused on economic data over progress on promised fiscal and regulatory reforms, particularly given the recent decline in inflation measures.
-Regardless of the timing, we believe the short end of the yield curve - five years and in - will be higher by year end, leading us to continue our overall short duration strategy.
+Taxable Portfolios - We expect the Fed will raise benchmark policy rates 25 bps at the December 13th meeting and look for two additional hikes in 2018.
+Consensus seems to be the Fed's gradual reduction in principal re-investment will - on the margin - push yield curve rates higher, an opinion we share.
+However, a balance sheet wind-down of this scale is unprecedented and we will remain watchful of the potential for increased volatility in all markets as monetary accommodation is removed.
+Taking these factors into account, we believe the short end of the yield curve - five years and in - will be higher by year end, leading us to continue our overall short duration strategy.
 The degree of "shortness" will be adjusted by individual portfolio duration limits, with shorter duration portfolios likely closer to benchmark durations than their longer duration counterparts.
 For all strategies, we will strive to position portfolios to more rapidly react to anticipated Fed tightening.
-LIBOR-based floating-rate notes, commercial paper and certificates of deposit will continue to play a prominent role in portfolio construction in order to accomplish this goal.
-Based on a solid economy and reasonably quiet credit market conditions, our overweight to credit and spread product will continue in the coming quarter - although the strategy could evolve, as the cumulative tightening of credit spreads has reduced the potential for incremental price gains on further tightening.
+LIBOR-based floating-rate notes, commercial paper and certificates of deposit will continue to play prominent roles in portfolio construction to accomplish this goal.
+Portfolios will remain biased toward a bullet structure, but we do understand market dynamics could flatten the yield curve further and will opportunistically add positions to move portfolios toward a barbell structure where appropriate.
+Based on a solid economy and reasonably quiet credit market conditions, our overweight to credit and spread product will continue in the coming quarter, although the strategy could evolve as the cumulative tightening of credit spreads has reduced the potential for incremental price gains on further tightening.
 We continue to believe the banking sector offers greater return opportunities than industrials on higher absolute spreads and yields, lower event risk and strong balance sheet fundamentals.
 While we always strive to maximize participation in the new-issue debt markets whenever possible, the relative lack of product and tighter spreads seen in the secondary market make this tactic even more beneficial in the current environment.